-The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.
+• The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.

-In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Diagnostic Tool display area to indicate the presence of additional information.
+In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
 Use the \bigcirc and \bigcirc buttons, as necessary, to view the additional information.

-If a definition for the currently displayed code is not available, an advisory message shows on the Diagnostic Tool's display.
+If a definition for the currently displayed code is not available, an advisory message shows on the CanOBD2&1 Scan Tool's display.